jlmantov/type-graphql-api/Readme.md

   - token is used to verify timespan
   - token is used to lookup userId (cross-referencing uuid and token to maximize security)
 - new **verifyPasswordReset** to update password
-- redirect to login/lading page on success
+- redirect to login/landing page on success

 Creating a user dialog, GET and POST endpoints, with an 'Authorization' header in Form.submit turned out to be more tricky than I expected:
 1. First, I ran into issues on how to set the Authorization header - solution:
+    - create a cookie with resetToken
     - create an XMLHttpRequest
-    - send response (password, uuid and token) through that XMLHttpRequest-dialog
+    - send response (password) through that XMLHttpRequest-dialog
-    - redirect page if XMLHttpRequest succeeded
+    - if XMLHttpRequest succeeded:
+      1. delete cookies: resetCookie and refreshCookie
+      2. redirect to login/landing page
 2. Then I realized that express itself didn't cooporate.
 Receiving Form content required an extra package:
     - add [body-parser](https://www.npmjs.com/package/body-parser) as middleware to express
 3. and of course, CORS issues also showed up: